 Academic Reps are the largest group of students focused on representation activities and they help on every level of academic decision-making in the University.
-Led and supported by the Director of Representation, students are represented via the SRC Education Team, School Presidents, and Class Representatives.
+Led and supported by the Director of Education, students are represented via the Education Committee, Faculty Presidents, School Presidents, and Class Representatives.

 The School Presidents help support Class Representatives within their respective Schools and also chair the relevant Student Staff Consultative Committees (SSCCs, also known as Student Staff Councils in some Schools).
 School Presidents also sit on the Learning and Teaching Committee within their School.

-All academic representatives can be nominated for the Proctor' Award that recognises amazing commitment by students in enhancing learning and teaching at the University.
+All academic representatives can be nominated for the Proctor's Award that recognises amazing commitment by students in enhancing learning and teaching at the University.

-If you have any questions about student academic representation, do not hesitate to email us on firstname.lastname@example.org.
+If you have any questions about student academic representation, do not hesitate to email the Director of Education at firstname.lastname@example.org.